Vegan Chocolate Pie

 For the pie crust:

-• Spray your pie plate with cooking spray and pour the pecan crust into the bottom and press firmly against the edges of the pan, up across the edges too.
-Set aside.
+3. Spray your pie plate with cooking spray and pour the crust into the bottom and press firmly against the edges of the pan, up across the edges too.
+Refrigerate while you prepare the filling.

-• Wash out the food processor bowl and add the silken tofu.
+2. Add silken tofu to the food processor (no need to clean the bowl from the crust above).
+Pour in the chocolate sauce.
 Process in short bursts.
 Use a rubber spatula to wipe down the sides of the bowl and process again.
 Repeat until smooth.

 Recommended Equipment